Senate passes major cybersecurity legislation to force reporting of cyberattacks and ransomware | News Channel 3-12

 It would also require critical infrastructure companies to report ransomware payments to the federal government within 24 hours.

-The legislation began to take shape after the crippling ransomware attack on Colonial Pipeline last year that prompted a nearly weeklong shutdown of one of the most important fuel pipeline’s in the US and led to panic buying and widespread gas station outages in the Southeast.
+The reporting requirements were introduced in the Senate after several high-profile cybersecurity and ransomware incidents put pressure on lawmakers to better protect critical infrastructure and discourage attacks.
+Last May, a ransomware attack on Colonial Pipeline prompted the company to shut down thousands of miles of pipeline and led to increased prices and gas shortages.
 That incident, was followed several weeks later by a cyberattack on a major US meat producer, highlighting the impact ransomware can have on vital services in the US.

 Peters said that the “landmark, bipartisan bill” would ensure that CISA is the lead agency helping critical infrastructure operators and the government respond to hacks.